[This is part of the August 2021 update]

 Jack then filled him in on my situation, also just into town and nowhere to stay.
 Stu frowned in solidarity as he heard the details of my difficult circumstance, looking me up and down but then starting to nod.

-“Hey dude, we got two couches and your comrade can only sleep on one, so you’re more than welcome to the other.”
+“Hey dude”, he said to me “We got two couches and your comrade can only sleep on one, so you’re more than welcome to the other.”

 I thought of Graham Nash’s lyric from the beginning of “Teach Your Children”…